Iswarchandrapur: Education

 Nearby college Tehatta Government College is established in 2015 under the University of Kalyani.
 The College began operations from the 2015-16 session with the faculty strength growing to 12 by the end of the session.
 Currently 5 arts subjects are taught and 3 science subjects shall be added soon.

 Nearby another college is Dr. B.R.
 Ambedkar College located in Betai, about 20 km from central of Tehatta.

-A D.L.Ed college named Tehatta Institute of Education is located in Arshiganj, about 5 km from Iswarchandrapur village beside Tehatta - Shyamnagar road.
+Another D.L.Ed college named Tehatta Institute of Education is located in Arshiganj, about 5 km from Iswarchandrapur village beside Tehatta - Shyamnagar road.

 Literacy

 Iswarchandrapur village has higher literacy rate compared to West Bengal.
 In 2011, literacy rate of Iswarchandrapur village was 76.94% compared to 76.26% of West Bengal.
 In Iswarchandrapur Male literacy stands at 77.77% while female literacy rate was 76.07%.

 Healthcare

 A health sub-center is located at the centre of the village.
 Tehatta sub-divisional hospital is about 10 km away.
 Krishnanagar Sadar Hospital is about 50 km away.